Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_Download_Center.md

   This ensures that channels inserted **after** the BMCU has entered working state will still be detected visually.

-**BMCU-C v0019 Changelog:**

-- ✅ **16-color support** for P1/X1 printers (requires flashing the new firmware)
-- 🛠️ Fixed the issue where **filament info could not be saved** on the latest P1 firmware (`00.01.06.62`) and slicing software (`2.1.1.52`)
-- ⚙️ Refined online channel logic to prevent incorrect status detection in edge cases
-- ⚡ Improved motor control: separate logic for high and low voltage scenarios

----

-## 💡 Changes Compared to Previous v0013 (Anti-Overheat Light Optimization)

-- 🌙 Mainboard LED Behavior:
-  - Red breathing light when not connected to printer
-  - White breathing light when working normally
-- 🔅 Further reduced LED brightness for buffer and mainboard to prevent overheating
-- 🔁 Ejection behavior revised: removed A1-specific retraction control for broader compatibility

----

 If you have any questions or suggestions, feel free to reach out to the community or our support group.
 We’re committed to continuously improving the BMCU firmware experience.

----

   </details>